dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/pg_replication.md

    ```sh
    dlt init sql_database duckdb
    ```
+   > It is important to note that this is only needed when a user needs to pass `persist_snaphots=True` for inital load.

 4. After running these two commands, a new directory will be created with the necessary files and configuration settings to get started.

    For more information, read the guide on [how to add a verified source](https://dlthub.com/docs/walkthroughs/add-a-verified-source).